David R. and Patricia D. Atkinson Foundation

 - Their Princeton community ties influence some local giving

-Focus on Climate and Sustainability: Given the Atkinsons' $80 million gift to establish the Cornell Atkinson Center for Sustainability, organizations working on climate change, environmental conservation, and sustainable development align closely with the founders' demonstrated priorities.
+Focus on Climate and Sustainability: Given the Atkinsons' $80 million gift to establish the Cornell Atkinson Center for Sustainability, organisations working on climate change, environmental conservation, and sustainable development align closely with the founders' demonstrated priorities.

 Key Takeaways for Grant Writers